DA-abhi/imdb-movies-SQL-Project/README.md

 WHERE Ratings = 'Must Watch';
 ```
 **Objective:** To determine the total number of 'Must Watch' movies (rating ≥ 8) in the dataset for use in content recommendation and promotional strategy.
-#### 4. evaluate the financial performance of lower-rated movies (ratings < 7) to better understand their impact.
+#### 4. Evaluate the financial performance of lower-rated movies (ratings < 7) to better understand their impact.
 Specifically, they aim to analyze total revenue by year and genre, and determine the total revenue of 'Drama' movies with ratings below 7 in 2016 to assess that genre’s underperforming content.
 ```sql
 SELECT Genre, year,Sum(revenue_millions)
 FROM imdb_movies